svencc/ReforgerCommanderBackend/README.md

 * Industrial detection
 * Qualification and prioritization of clusters / targets

-After having more intelligence from the map data, the work on the AI Commander will start.
+After having more intelligence from the gameMap data, the work on the AI Commander will start.
 Planned is to harness the power of OpenAI to create a commander that make decisions and gives orders to his units.

 ## Setup or run mariaDb docker container